-BARRY H. GOLSEN, 50 years old, first became a director in 1981.
+Barry H. Golsen, 51 years old, first became a director in 1981.
 His term will expire in 2003.
-Mr. Golsen, J.D., has served as Vice Chairman of the Board of the Company since August 1994, and for more than five (5) years has been the President of the Company's Climate Control Business.
+Mr. Golsen, L.L.B., has served as Vice Chairman of the Board of the Company since August 1994, and for more than five (5) years has been the President of the Company's Climate Control Business.
+Mr. Golsen is the Chief Operating Officer of the Company.
 Mr. Golsen has both his undergraduate and law degrees from the University of Oklahoma.

-DAVID R. GOSS, 60 years old, first became a director in 1971.
+David R. Goss, 61 years old, first became a director in 1971.
 His term will expire in 2003.
 Mr. Goss, a certified public accountant, is Senior Vice President - Operations of the Company and has served in substantially the same capacity for a period in excess of five (5) years.
 Mr. Goss is a graduate of Rutgers University.